 The user expects the MicroGPS chip to provide accurate locations of the property.
-User does not expected to get like 20km radius location of the property.
+User does not expect to get 20km radius location of the property.
 User expects the battery life to be long.
 User does not expect a track to fail after just an hour or two of tracking.
-Users expects to start a track even from their smartphones.
+Users expect to start a track even from their smartphones.
 The user expects the product to be a low cost solution.
 User does not expect to pay a value almost equivalent to the value of the property to be tracked.